 Symero Ltd is a company owned by NOR Energy AS, which in turn is controlled jointly by former key management of PetroNor, Knut Søvold, and Gerhard Ludvigsen.
-Ambolt Invest AS is a company controlled by Jarle Norman-Hansen who was appointed as a board member on 26 January 2023.

 Gulshagen III AS and Gulshagen IV AS are also controlled by Knut Søvold.